AayushAlokGit/DocumentationRetrievalMCPServer/docs/document processing pipeline/EXTENDING_PIPELINE_FOR_POWERPOINT_FILES.md

     """
     Extract metadata specific to PowerPoint presentations.

+    This method handles PowerPoint metadata extraction in the document processing phase, maintaining separation of concerns by keeping metadata logic separate from content extraction.

     Args:
         content: Extracted text content from the presentation
         file_path: Path to the PowerPoint file